Why Is Men’s Mental Health Month Ignored? What We Should Know

 Publications from Midss state that genetics can also play a role in the development of mental health disorders in men.
 A family history of psychiatric conditions such as depression or bipolar disorder can increase the risk for similar conditions in male relatives.

-In addition, studies have shown that genetic mutations on certain genes have been linked to an increased risk for mood disorders such as schizophrenia or bipolar disorder.
+In addition, studies have shown that genetic mutations on specific genes have been linked to an increased risk for mood disorders such as schizophrenia or bipolar disorder.

 Lack of Social Connections